 If your dog vomits after eating, it’s possible that he’s eating too quickly.
 When dogs gobble up their food, they can ingest big pieces of kibble without properly chewing them first.
 Fast eating also cases dogs to take in too much air.
 Both unchewed food and air can cause your dog to throw up after eating too fast.
 This is a problem both your pup and your carpets, of course!

-But sometimes a need for speed can cause trouble.
-If your dog lies down following feeding time, that could be a sign that their stomach hurts.
-And if they’ve also gulped down too much air, that could result in bloat (when the stomach is expanded beyond its capacity too rapidly) or, in the worst case, a condition called gastric dilatation-volvulus (or GDV).
+If your dog lies down following feeding time or seems lethargic, that could be a sign that their stomach hurts.
+And if they’ve also gulped down too much air, that could also result in bloat (when the stomach is expanded beyond its capacity too rapidly) or, in the worst case, a condition called gastric dilatation-volvulus (or GDV).
 During GDV, the dog’s expanded stomach flops around and flips over itself.
 “When this happens, the stomach is distended with water, air, and food,” says Ward.
 “The esophagus and the intestines end up getting completely shut off, which cuts off blood supply to the stomach and the aorta.
 At that point, you have limited time to save your dog’s life—they can die within hours.”

 Think yours could stand to stop scarfing?
 Use these tips to help him slow his roll.

-If all else fails, try some good old portion control.
+If all else fails, try some good old portion control for your dog.
+First, check if you are feeding your dog the proper amount for her size.
+Then try divvying up her dinner into smaller portions.
 Your pup can’t dive into a big, fast dinner if you’re only giving her a little nibble at a time.
 Divide your dog’s meal into four smaller servings and give her one every 10 to 15 minutes until she’s finished her supper—slowly.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.